 A fresh approach

-The Gateway Performance Complex will herald a new approach to theatre at Wayne State.
+The Hilberry Gateway will herald a new approach to theatre at Wayne State.
 Faculty members have unanimously approved a move away from repertory theatre toward a model that allows for greater variety, better serves students, and reflects regional theatres across the nation.
 A new curriculum in musical theatre, for example, will create a series of performances that blend dance, music and theatre.
 And for the first time, students in the Hilberry program will live together in a dedicated learning community.
 The Thompson Home, a Victorian building across from the new complex, will be transformed into a unique living and learning environment, augmenting students' social and educational experiences while fostering a sense of community in the university's performing arts programs

 - A New 350-seat main theatre on the corner of Cass and Forest